intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/practice_guide.md.txt

 #### Memory Allocator

 Memory allocator plays an important performance role as well.
 A more efficient memory usage reduces overhead on unnecessary memory allocations or destructions, and thus results in a faster execution.
-From practical experience, for deep learning workloads, TCMalloc can get better performance by reusing memory as much as possible versus the default malloc funtion.
+From practical experience, for deep learning workloads, TCMalloc can get better performance by reusing memory as much as possible versus the default malloc function.

 To enable TCMalloc, add the path of TCMalloc dynamic library to environment variable LD_PRELOAD to switch the memory allocator.